TuonoMindCode/AnythingLLM-F5tts/README.md

 Enter the required number for your desired setting.
 Press Enter to confirm your selection and continue.

+Credits and AI-Generated Code Disclaimer
+Some parts of this project were generated using an AI tool.
+The majority of the code was developed with the assistance of ChatGPT (or other AI tools).
+This process helped streamline initial development but may require additional human refinement and optimization to achieve desired functionality.

 email: tuonomindcode@bahnhof.se

 <a href='https://ko-fi.com/T6T21EVI5G' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>